Sapphire Beach

 Sapphire Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
-This includes 10.3% in primary education, 7.7% in secondary education, and 3.0% pursuing tertiary education.
+Educational participation is high, with 26.8% of residents currently enrolled in formal education, comprising 10.3% in primary, 7.7% in secondary, and 3.0% in tertiary education.

 Frequently Asked Questions - Education